pranavjothivel/ppm-compression-steganography/README.md

    chmod +x ./scripts/run_tests.sh
    ```

 2. Run the tests using the script.
-You can control whether Valgrind runs by passing the `--no-valgrind` flag.
+Control whether Valgrind runs by passing the `--no-valgrind` flag.
 Here's an example:
    ```bash
    ./scripts/run_tests.sh --no-valgrind
    ```